 The Corporation has met its contractual responsibilities under the funding agreements and contracts with the ESFA.
-This includes appointing an Accounting Officer, with an appropriate separation of duties between executive and non-executive roles and responsibilities; establishing an independent and objective Audit Committee; compliance with statutory health and safety duties; use of resources to provide a high-quality teaching and learning environment; timely completion of the regularity self-assessment questionnaire and approval and submission of the financial statements.
+This includes appointing an Accounting Officer, with an appropriate separation of duties between executive and non-executive roles and responsibilities; establishing an independent and objective Audit Committee; compliance with statutory health and safety duties; use of resources to provide a high-quality teaching and learning environment; timely completion of the regularity self-assessment questionnaire and approval and submission of the financial statements; establishing and maintaining a Business Continuity Plan.